-IS THERE STILL A DOG BITE CASE IF THE DOG WAS PROVOKED?
+DOG BITE CASE IF THE DOG WAS PROVOKED?

-It is not necessary that the plaintiff victim intend to provoke the dog; rather, provocation involves voluntary conduct that exposes the person to a risk of harm from the dog where the person had knowledge of the risk at the time of the incident.
-For example, petting a growling dog after being warned that it had just had puppies can be provocation.
-But inadvertently stepping on the dog’s tail does not constitute provocation.
-Petting a dog that is in pain is not provocation where there is no warning and the victim had petted the dog before and been assured it wouldn’t bite.
+It is not necessary that the dog bite victim intended to provoke the dog.
+Rather, provocation involves voluntary conduct that exposes the person to a risk of harm from the dog where the person had knowledge of the risk at the time of the incident.
+For example, petting a growling dog after being warned that it had just had puppies can be provocation of the dog bite.
+But accidentally stepping on the dog’s tail does not constitute provocation.
+Petting a dog that is in pain is not provoking a dog attack or bite where there is no warning and the victim had petted the dog before and been assured it wouldn’t bite.